Local photographer Gili Dailes took a low-tech waterproof camera into the sea to capture a different perspective of Brighton beach.

 Part six of our Street Source photography series saw sunny Brighton in the mood to party - with parades through town, a bit of footy and some rock’n’roll.
 Photos by Ashley Laurence.

-Francesca Moore documents a sleepless night in Brighton, with long exposures, during July 2016 for Street Source No.5
+Francesca Moore documents a sleepless night in Brighton, with long exposures, during July 2016.

 June was an exceptional month.
-The fourth episode of our Street Source photography blog captures the heart, soul and utter misery of this year’s midsummer madness.
+In this edition of Street Source, photographer Jon Southcoasting captures the heart, soul and utter misery of this year's midsummer madness.

 Bands, buskers and Brighton in the midst of another great festival.
-The third edition of our monthly feature in which our photographers capture spontaneous moments around town.
+Luke Bateman shot it all for the third edition of our monthly photography feature.